 There are more museums, ruins, historic buildings, and other landmarks on Tortola than any other island in the British Virgin Islands.
 If learning about local culture is an important part of a vacation for you, start in Road Town.
 As the island chain's capital and busiest city, you'll find many of the main points of interest to be centered within walking distance of one another here.

-One popular destination is VI Maritime Museum.
-It can be found at and found in eastern Tortola.
+Many travelers choose to visit VI Maritime Museum.
+It is found within and found within eastern Tortola.
 Set on the second floor of the Centre of Applied Marine Studies at H. Lavity Stoutt Community Collage, the VI Maritime Museum honors the rich boat building history of the British Virgin Islands.

-Many travelers also choose to visit Old Government House Museum.
-It is found in Road Town, in central Tortola.
+Another common landmark for vacationers is Old Government House Museum.
+It is located in Road Town, in central Tortola.
 Visited by many royal figures through time, this location once housed all important government functions and was a residence for the governor.
 The building deteriorated quickly in the tropical climate and was almost demolished.

 1780 Lower Estate Sugar Works Museum: The 1780 Lower Estate Sugar Works was built by the McCleverly slaves over three centuries ago and the property continued to produce sugar, lime juice, and cotton until the 1940s.

-The chart just below enables you to get some key facts regarding some museums you might enjoy on the island.
+The following chart provides you with more details regarding some museums you might enjoy on the island.

 |1780 Lower Estate Sugar Works Museum||(284) 494-9206||0.3 mi.
 North-Northwest of Downtown Road Town|